SuprCorp/Lucore-OS/README.md

 This is truly you're to-go operating system programmed in plain Java.
 It is the most modern OS ever programmed in plain Java!
 Surpassing JX, JNode, JavaOS, and many more Java-based operating systems, you can use the future of OS's.
+Lucore OS has never been this good.
+It had a rough start, but it caught up a lot, thanks for your help!
+We will continue to make more versions every up to 4 months.
-_Go check out the Releases section to find and install Lucore OS 7.1 (latest release), you're to-go, secure, powerful, creative companion operating system._
+_Go check out the Releases section to find and install Lucore OS 7.3 (latest release), you're to-go, secure, powerful, creative companion operating system._

 # Images
 Desktop/Home screen: